sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 :Message: User "%(username)s" is required to authenticate using a SSL certificate.
-:Groups: failure, session, failure-specific, ftp
+:Groups: session, failure, ftp, failure-specific
 :From version: 1.7.4
 :To version: None
 :Description: None